 In the last several years, glaucoma has come to be described as a “neurodegenerative disease”, because it shares features with several brain disorders including Alzheimer's disease, amyotrophic lateral sclerosis (Lou Gehrig's disease), and Parkinson's disease (Gupta 2007).

 Signs and Symptoms of Glaucoma

 Signs and symptoms of glaucoma differ depending upon the type of glaucoma.
-Most patients don't have any symptoms in the disease's early stages.
+Most patients do not have any symptoms in the disease's early stages.
 Others may experience severe pain and rapidly compromised vision.
 Even without symptoms, people with glaucoma are vulnerable to a loss of peripheral vision, followed by reductions in central vision and blindness.
 (Symptoms should always be reported to the examining ophthalmologist or optometrist.)

 Most people with open angle glaucoma have no symptoms until they notice a loss of peripheral vision.
 The vision loss can be slowly progressive, leading to tunnel vision and finally blindness.

 Closed angle glaucoma is an acute condition (meaning it comes on quickly with a rapid rise in IOP) and is often associated with severe eye pain.
 Angle closure glaucoma is a medical emergency and must be treated quickly to prevent vision loss.
 Symptoms may include extreme eye pain, headaches, blurred vision, red eyes, halos around lights, tender and firm eyes, and nausea and vomiting.
 An eye exam usually shows a shallow anterior chamber and mildly dilated pupils, sometimes drug related.

 Congenital glaucoma can be marked by excess tearing of the eyes (usually associated with a malformed tear duct drainage system), iris abnormalities, extreme sensitivity to light, and a large and hazy cornea.

 Risk Factors for Glaucoma